-We sent our Policy on Conflict Materials in Gold/Silver Smelting to the primary suppliers and the secondary suppliers to request them to understand and agree to our policy, and we received a letter of intent as confirmation.
-We clearly state in our policy that, to fulfill our environmental and sustainability responsibilities in the supply chain, we will not participate directly or indirectly in abusive practices such as forced labor, child labor, gross human rights violations, or illegal activities such as money laundering through the mining, trading, handling, and exporting of gold and silver ore from high-risk areas, that we will manage risks in the procurement of gold and silver raw materials, and that we will halt trading with suppliers in the event that a material is discovered to be originating in a conflict zone.
+We sent our "Policy on Conflict Materials in Gold/Silver Smelting" or/and "Policy on responsible sourcing of Copper, Nickel and Cobalt raw materials" to each of our suppliers to request them to understand and agree to our policy, and we received a letter of intent as confirmation.
+We clearly state in our policy that, to fulfill our environmental and sustainability responsibilities in the supply chain, we will not directly nor indirectly supports acts of abuse such as forced labor, child labor, and serious human rights violations or illegal activities such as money laundering through the mining, trading, handling, and export of gold / silver ore from high-risk areas such as conflict areas.

-In FY2023, we also assisted Okuchi Electronics Co., Ltd., our group company dealing with recycled gold and silver, in building due diligence capabilities in order to make sure that we, as the Sumitomo Metal Mining Group, do not purchase gold/silver bearing materials that contribute to conflict.
+In FY2024, we also assisted Okuchi Electronics Co., Ltd., our group company dealing with recycled gold and silver, in building due diligence capabilities in order to make sure that we, as the Sumitomo Metal Mining Group, do not purchase gold/silver bearing materials that contribute to conflict.
 In addition, we checked whether they performed supply chain due diligence in accordance with their rules and regulations.